fullstack-decal/fullstackdecal/src/pages/Syllabus.md

 ### Teaching Plan

-Every week you will attend 2 lectures that are held in the Physics 1 classroom, each of which are 1.5 hours long.
+Every week you will watch 2 lectures, each 1.5 hours.
 Each week we will have either a homework assignment or a project due.
 Course staff will be holding office hours regularly throughout the week to provide guidance and feedback on the assignments.
 Towards the end of the semester your work in this class will culminate in a final project with a project group whom we will assign.